USA - Mayo Clinic

 says Professor Martin Schalling, academic coordinator for the partnership between KI and Mayo Clinic.

 The two institutions have over two decades' experience of a more traditional research partnership in such scientific fields as metabolism, diabetes and nutrition.
 Now, however, the collaboration platform has been extended to psychiatry, neurodegeneration, regenerative medicine, cancer and infection diseases.
 It also includes themes like education, innovation, library services and administration, all of which are discussed at an annual meeting.
 The meeting in Rochester in September 2014 was highlighted by the celebration of 20 years of collaboration between KI and Mayo Clinic.

 An operative Steering Committee, with five academic and administrative representatives from each institution, was formed in September 2012.
 The Steering Committee's primary focus is to stimulate and deepen new and on-going collaborations.

-Save the date: The next Mayo Clinic and Karolinska Institutet joint meeting will be held at Karolinska Institutet, Stockholm in September 2015.
-The conference is organised in cooperation with Karolinska University Hospital.
+The next Mayo Clinic and Karolinska Institutet joint meeting will be held at Mayo Clinic, Rochester September 8-9 2016.

 Joint Activities and Funds